Hybrid-Let vs Buy-to-Let in London 2026: Which Yields More?

 Traditional Buy-to-Let yields in London, 2026

 The gross yield picture for a vanilla AST in prime London remains modest.
-Taking the E14 2-bedroom benchmark — around £600,000 capital value, £2,450–£2,800/month rent — gross yield clocks in at roughly 4.9% to 5.6%.
-Once you subtract lender interest (at 2026 rates), service charge and ground rent, letting agent fees, insurance, maintenance reserves, and voids, the net yield on a mortgaged flat frequently drops below 2%.
+Against prime-postcode capital values, the headline gross yield on a long let is thin to begin with — and once you subtract lender interest (at 2026 rates), service charge and ground rent, letting agent fees, insurance, maintenance reserves, and voids, the net yield on a mortgaged flat shrinks to a fraction of the headline figure.

 The headline problem: Section 24 means a higher-rate taxpaying landlord pays income tax on revenue, not profit, with mortgage interest only partially rebated at 20%.
 For many mortgaged BTL investors in London, the net-of-tax yield is already marginal and the capital growth outlook modest.
 The model is running out of road.